nodiscc/xsrv/docs/installation/virt-manager.md

 sudo apt install virt-manager
 ```

-You may add your normal user account to the `libvirt` group to allow it to manage virtual machines without using `sudo` or entering your password during normal operation:
+(Optional) add your normal user account to the `libvirt` group to allow it to manage virtual machines without using `sudo` or entering your password during normal operation:

 ```bash
 sudo usermod -G $USER libvirt
 ```

-#### Setting up a VM
+#### Virtual machine creation

 <!-- TODO update screenshots -->